Earth radius: Introduction

 In the case of the geoid and ellipsoids, the fixed distance from any point on the model to the specified center is called "a radius of the Earth" or "the radius of the Earth at that point".
 It is also common to refer to any mean radius of a spherical model as "the radius of the earth".
 When considering the Earth's real surface, on the other hand, it is uncommon to refer to a "radius", since there is generally no practical need.
 Rather, elevation above or below sea level is useful.

-Regardless of the model, any radius falls between the polar minimum of about 6,357 km and the equatorial maximum of about 6,378 km (3,950 to 3,963 mi).
+Regardless of the model, any of these geocentric radii falls between the polar minimum of about 6,357 km and the equatorial maximum of about 6,378 km (3,950 to 3,963 mi).
 Hence, the Earth deviates from a perfect sphere by only a third of a percent, which supports the spherical model in most contexts and justifies the term "radius of the Earth".
 While specific values differ, the concepts in this article generalize to any major planet.